Huldufólk: Tourism

+Information boards at Dverghamrar state that the local variety of dwarf is 20–30 cm tall.

 Recent incidents

 During road construction in Kópavogur in 1971, a bulldozer broke down.
 The driver placed the blame on elves living in a large rock.
 Despite locals not having been aware of any elves living in the rock, newspapers ran with the story, thus starting the myth that Icelandic road construction was often impeded by elves.